-5.33 The Senior Reviewer is briefed by MDT well before the review.
-S/he also visits the TEI in advance (or has a conversation online) to meet the principal and staff in preparation for the review.
-S/he is responsible for liaison between the team and the TEI before and throughout the review visit, and with the staff of MDT and the equivalent bodies in the partner churches.
-The Senior Reviewer should:
+- 5.33 The Senior Reviewer is briefed by MDT well before the review.
+S/he also visits the TEI in advance (or has a conversation online) to meet the principal and staff in preparation for the review, essentially to build a working relationship and to gain the TEI's sense of current issues and concerns, and areas where the reviewers' focus might be specially helpful.
+The Senior Reviewer is responsible for liaison between the team and the TEI before and throughout the review visit, and with the staff of MDT and the equivalent bodies in the partner churches.
+The Senior Reviewer should: - i) ensure contact with the chair of the TEI's governing body to ask whether the governing body wishes to draw the attention of the reviewers to any specific matter; - ii) as part of the advance consultation exercise outlined at 5.15, ensure views are sought from at least some diocesan bishops and/or the relevant authorities in the other churches who sponsor candidates in the institution concerned;

-- i) ensure contact with the chair of the TEI's governing body to ask whether the governing body wishes to draw the attention of the reviewers to any specific matter; - ii) as part of the advance consultation exercise outlined at 5.15, ensure views are sought from at least some diocesan bishops and/or the relevant authorities in the other churches who sponsor candidates in the institution concerned; - iii) ensure that the review programme allows enough opportunity for the reviewers to meet members of the governing body, the staff of the institution, the whole student body and other appropriate people; and - iv) ensure that emerging concerns are discussed with the principal during the review. - 5.34 In terms of managing matters well for those in the TEI under review, the Senior Reviewer is the person with whom to raise any immediate concerns about the process during the visit.
+iii) ensure that the review programme allows enough opportunity for the reviewers to meet members of the governing body, the staff of the institution, the whole student body and other appropriate people; and ministry | THE CHURCH OF FNGI AND

+- iv) ensure that emerging concerns are discussed with the principal during the review. - 5.34 In terms of managing matters well for those in the TEI under review, the Senior Reviewer is the person with whom to raise any immediate concerns about the process during the visit.
 MDT staff are available to advise at any time. - 5.35 With the support of MDT staff, the Senior Reviewer is also responsible (Section 6) for drafting the report in consultation with the other reviewers, for taking its revision through the editing and scrutiny phase; and for the follow-up process.